Complex semisimple quantum groups and representation theory: Quantized universal enveloping algebras

 \begin{theorem} The representations $ V(\mu) $ of $ U_q(\mathfrak{g}) $ for $ \mu \in \weights^+ $ separate points.
 More precisely, if $ X \in U_q(\mathfrak{g}) $ satisfies $ \pi_\mu(X) = 0 $ in $ \End(V(\mu)) $ for all $ \mu \in \weights^+ $ then $ X = 0 $. \end{theorem}

-\begin{proof} According to Theorem \ref{uqgfdseparation} the finite dimensional weight representations separate the points of $ U_q(\mathfrak{g}) $.
+\begin{proof} According to Theorem \ref{uqgfdseparation} the finite dimensional integrable representations separate the points of $ U_q(\mathfrak{g}) $.
 However, every such representation is a finite direct sum of representations $ V(\mu) $ by Theorem \ref{thmuqgfiniterepdecomp}.
 This yields the claim. \end{proof}